ryandawsonuk/crdtester/README.md

 The tool expects a CRD of name `crd.name` in the cluster.
 It will attempt to deploy a resource file containing a resource of type `crd.name` and file to be specified in `deploy.resource.location`.

+As an overriding example an application-helm.properties config file is provided.
+To use this run with `./mvnw spring-boot:run -Dspring.profiles.active=helm`

 ## Troubleshooting

 A `ConnectException: Failed to connect` means no kubernetes cluster is configured or the cluster is unreachable.
 See fabric8 kubernetes client docs.